Collected by christina choung

 Hong Kong, Mong Kok, Flat 8, Ground Floor, Phase 2, Tsui Yuen Mansion, 2-20 Kwong Wa St, 廣華街2-20號翠園大樓2期地下8號舖, Mong Kok, Hong Kong

 They are most famed for their mouth-watering BBQ pork buns and the queues of people that congregate outside their blink-and-you’ll-miss-it canteen.
 Welcome to Tim Ho Wan, the one of the world’s cheapest Michelin star restaurants.
 This is Yum Cha...

-118, International Commerce Centre (ICC), 1 Austin Rd W, West Kowloon, Hong Kong
+Level 118, International Commerce Centre (ICC), 1 Austin Rd W, Tsim Sha Tsui, Hong Kong

 Hong Kong is a vibrant cosmopolitan city that is a central hub of Asia.
 Like any large metropolis, it has many different faces and colors.
 While the skyscrapers, fancy hotels, posh restaurants and financial center are mostly on Hong Kong island,...

 18號 Hanoi Rd, Tsim Sha Tsui, Hong Kong

 As the first Art Mall in the world, K11 has year-round exhibitions and special installations on display, featuring both local and international artists.
 K11 is also keen on supporting local talents through the K11 Artist Klub art community...

 Join throngs of locals on the five-minute ferry ride across Victoria Harbour between the Tsim Sha Tsui cruise pier in Kowloon, on the mainland side, and the Central Pier on Hong Kong Island (a slightly longer ride goes to Wan Chai on Hong Kong...

 Avenue of Stars, Tsim Sha Tsui, Hong Kong